The facts: How climate change affects people living in poverty

 In Uganda, Mercy Corps is helping one South Sudanese refugee form a friendship without borders ▸

 What’s the relationship between hunger and climate change?

 Floods and droughts brought on by climate change make it harder to produce food.
 As a result, the price of food increases, and access becomes more and more limited, putting many at higher risk of hunger.

 Undernutrition is the largest health impact of climate change in the 21st century.
-The number of undernourished people in the world has been increasing since 2014, reaching nearly 821 million — a staggering 11 percent of the entire global population — in 2017.
-The vast majority live in developing countries — research shows hunger to be most prevalent in Africa and rising fastest in Latin America and the Caribbean.
+The number of undernourished people in the world has been increasing since 2014, reaching nearly 690 million — almost 9% of the global population — in 2019.
+The vast majority live in low- and middle-income countries — research shows hunger to be most prevalent in Africa and rising fastest in Latin America and the Caribbean.
 The number of undernourished people in the Latin America and Caribbean region increased by 9 million between 2015 and 2019.

 How does climate change create climate refugees?

 Rising sea levels, extreme weather events and prolonged drought force millions of people to lose or move away from their homes every year in search of food, water, shelter or jobs.